vduseev/opensearch-logger/README.md

 | `extra_fields` | `{}` | Nested dictionary with all the additional fields that you would like to add to all logs. |
 | `raise_on_index_exc` | `False` | Raise exception if indexing to Opensearch fails. |

-All other keyword arguments are passed directly to the underlying Opensearch python client.
-Full list of connection parameters can be found in [`opensearch-py`][opensearch-py] docs.
+## Connection parameters

-Here are few examples of the connection parameters supported by the Opensearch client
+Here are few examples of the connection parameters supported by the Opensearch client.

 | Parameter | Example | Description |
 | - | - | - |